wur-bioinformatics/introduction-to-bioinformatics/week2.md

 Here we will use motif discovery to determine the repeat sequences. \
   a.
 Access the RefSeq database at NCBI to retrieve the genome data for _Streptococcus thermophilus_ (Accession NZ_LR822015.1).
 Hint: Use Customize view to display all features \
   b.
 Go the the first repeat_region feature.
 Where in the genome is it located?
 Retrieve the sequence of this feature (Hint: click on repeat_region and then on Fasta in the bottom right). \
   c.
 Use MEME and MAST to discover the motif.
 Go to the [MEME suite](https://meme-suite.org/) and click on MEME.
 Under Input, select "Type in sequences" from the dropdown menu to paste your fasta sequence.
-Choose the correct option under "How do you expect motif sites to be distributed in sequences?" and select one motif to find.
-Repeat this process for the MAST tool. \
+Choose the correct option under "How do you expect motif sites to be distributed in sequences?" and select one motif to find. \
   d.
 After running the search, retrieve the MAST HTML output.
 Which motif do you find and how often does it occur in the sequence?
 Compare the motif to the repeat annotated in RefSeq.
 What do you observe?

 %ANSWER%:::{dropdown} Assignment VII answers